4-Leafs-Code/CYD-Final-Project/README.md

 I wrote in python, flask, and sqlalchemy on the backend.
 I wrote in html, and css with a splash of bootstrap and javascript.

-This site is not entirly functional at the moment.
-This is only the MVP.
+This site is functional but please remember this is only the MVP.

+First thing:
+run: pip install -r requirements.txt in your shell.

-There is not a database file yet.
+There is a database file.
+To add more users:
+* Open database.py
+* Uncomment line 91
+* Run database.py
+* Comment line 91 again
+* Run main.py
+* click on address in terminal

-In order to move past the login screen and see the rest of the site you will need to add Resident A to the database from the backend.
+In order to move past the login screen and see the rest of the site you will need to add a user to the database from the backend or use
+the credentials below to login.

-Then you should be able to login with the Resident A cridentials:
+Then you should be able to log in with the Resident A credentials:
 * UserName: Resident.A
 * Password: Password

 I rebuilt this site for Summer/22 [Intro. to Web Design](https://github.com/4-Leafs-Code/IntroToWebDesignFP) course.

-Note to self: pip install sqlalchemy and flask_login.
-Learn how to make a requirements file.